stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

-    * Otherwise, if no value is confirmed nominated and no value is accepted prepared, then a node cannot yet send an `SCPPrepare` message and must continue sending only `SCPNomination` messages.
+    * Otherwise, if no value is confirmed nominated and no value is accepted prepared, then a node cannot yet send an `SCPPrepare` message and must continue sending only `SCPNominate` messages.

 `prepared`
 : The highest accepted prepared ballot not exceeding the `ballot`